AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/CC2Cpy/zz.todo.rst

 TODO (CC2Cpy)
 *************

+.. _CC2Cpy_NoNameSpaces:

 No Name Collisions
 ==================

 .. todo::

-   When we generate C code, all names are globals -- *there are no names in C*!
+   When we generate C code, all names are globals -- *there are no namespaces in C*!
    |BR|
    So, when a file (or package etc) defines a component (or protocol, ect), that happens to have the same name as one in another file, they clash.
 This is known as a *Name Collision*.